Explore Knowledge Academy Distance Education Program Plan School Year 2023 – 2024

-Elementary students enrolled in EKA’s Distance Learning Program will receive their academic content through Edgenuity/Accelerate Education.
-All students will be enrolled in six classes.
-The courseware from Edgenuity provides content to meet the needs of all learners, while maintaining the rigorous Nevada Academic Content Standards.
+Elementary students enrolled in EKA’s Distance Learning Program will receive their academic content through Pearson Virtual Schools.
+All students will be enrolled in a minimum of six classes.
+The courseware from Pearson Virtual Schools provides content to meet the needs of all learners, while maintaining the rigorous Nevada Academic Content Standards.
 The online platform is easy to use with interactive lessons.
 Synchronous small and large groups sessions are available for students.

 A licensed EKA teacher, or member of the student support team, will be responsible for assigning and issuing final grades for all coursework.
 Students will be required to meet all expectations and standards in the course syllabi.
 If a student is struggling or in need of additional guidance, a member of the student support team will be available to them to assist in providing study skills, organizational skills, arranging time with a course teacher, or other support as needed.
 When a student fails to log in to the system for a week, this too will trigger the student support team to reach out and contact the student and or family to get the student back on track as soon as possible.

-Students will be required to take and pass any exams within the Accelerate Education or Edgenuity program.
+Students will be required to take and pass any exams within the Pearson Virtual Schools program.
 Minimum performance criterion will be 60% to pass.
-Midterm and Final Exams will be taken on campus and proctored by an EKA teacher.
 Students will be required to take all standardized tests required by the State of Nevada in person, on campus, following the guidelines outlined by the state.
 Parents/Guardians in the program must sign the Distance Learning agreement stating that they acknowledge that their student must take all required exams on campus, prior to their student being admitted.

 EKA will loan technology to our Distance Learning students that do not own their own devices.
 Our loan program ensures that all students have access to the technology at home they need to be successful at our school.
-Families will be sent an informational letter with a form to complete for the Technology Loan Program prior to the start of the school year.
-In the weekly newsletter, EKA will continue to make families aware of low-cost internet and the school counselors will work with families to assist them in acquiring access.
-Families will also be notified of any options that the state creates, or other public hotspot locations throughout the city or on campus.
-EKA will also have hotspots and connectivity pay as you go cards for families that do not qualify for a low-cost internet option.
+Families will be sent an informational letter with a form to complete for the Technology Loan Program prior to the start of the program.

 English Learners, students with Individualized Education Plans and 504 plans, along with those students who test in the lowest 40th percentage on the NWEA Map tests will receive needed specialized services.
 Services can be performed on campus or may be arranged with the specialized instructor through distance/electronic means.